 That total means he should purchase a life insurance policy with a face value of $700,000.

-Average Haven Life Male vs Female Life Insurance Rates
+What Are the Average Haven Life Male vs Female Life Insurance Rates?

 The following table illustrates how Haven Life’s average annual rates on a 20-year, $100,000 policy in key demographics compare to the average of the top 10 insurers by market share.

 |Demographic||Annual Premium: Male||Versus Average Top 10 Insurers||Annual Premium: Female||Versus Average Top 10 Insurers|